 The external acoustic meatus (also external auditory meatus, external auditory canal or ear canal, latin: meatus acusticus externus) is an air-filled tubular space that extends from the auricle of the external ear into the temporal bone to the tympanic membrane.
 The external acoustic meatus conducts sound waves to the tympanic membrane.

-The external acoustic meatus is a partly cartilaginous and partly bony S-shaped canal, about 2.5 in length with a diameter about 6 mm, leading to the tympanic membrane, which separates the external ear from the middle ear.
+The external acoustic meatus is a partly cartilaginous and partly bony S-shaped canal, about 2.5-3.5 cm in length with a diameter of about 9 mm, leading to the tympanic membrane, which separates the external ear from the middle ear.

 The sensory innervation of the external auditory meatus is provided by branches of several cranial nerves.
 The auriculotemporal branch of the mandibular nerve (CN V3) with the nerve to external acoustic meatus supplies the anterior and superior wall of the canal with sensory innervation.
 The auricular branch of the vagus nerve (CN X) supplies the posterior and inferior walls of the canal, and the facial nerve (CN VII) may also supply it due to its connection with the vagus nerve.